Bachelor Archaeology first year obtained, plus 30 ec from the remaining BA Archaeology programme.

-The course will focus on training you how to communicate research to a variety of audiences, from communicating to an academic audience to communicating to the general public.
+The course will focus on teaching you how to communicate research to a variety of audiences, from communicating to an academic audience, to communicating to the general public.

-learn about some of the various ways of communicating science, to both a scientific audience as well as a non-scientific audience
+Learn about some of the various ways of communicating science, to both an academic audience and a non-academic audience;

-be given the opportunity to practice several different communication media with a diversity of teachers.
+Be given the opportunity to practise several different communication media with a diversity of teachers.

-Weekly meetings, up to 4 hours each with various practical hand-on exercises either during the class or after class.
+Weekly meetings, up to 4 hours each with various practical hands-on exercises before, during and after class.

 After the course, the student has:

-Practiced several different techniques of research communication aimed at both an academic as well as a non-academic audience;
+Practised several different techniques of research communication aimed at both an academic as well as at a non-academic audience;

-Gained the ability to write and deliver “elevator pitches” and significance statements for academic research;
+Write and deliver “elevator-pitches” and significance statement for academic research;

-Learned how to use some of the recently developed ways of communicating science to the public (e.g. podcasts, blogposts, wikipages).
+Use some of the recently developed ways of communicating sciences to the public.

 Mode of instruction